ArnoldasMk/Kali/README.md

 ## What is MissedIT?

 A fully featured internal hack for *CounterStrike : Global Offensive* written in C++.
-Which is a Fork if Aimtux - MissedIT
+Which is a Fork of Aimtux-Fuzion

+## AUR Installation

+* Load MissedIT by using the command `./load`
+* Unload using `./unload`
+* As a development package, it will automatically update when you trigger your AUR helper, if a new commit has been pushed

 ## Compiling